opensensorhub/osh-addons/sensorhub-driver-vectornav/README.md

 ### VectorNav IMU
-OSH adaptor for the VectorNav IMU sensors providing rotations about a East-North-Up reference frame.
+OSH adaptor for VectorNav Inertial Navigation Unit (INU) sensors providing rotations about a East-North-Up reference frame.
 Communication is through a serial interface.